swissclubto/swissclubto.github.io/_pages/volunteers.md

 We welcome anyone who has a few hours a month to spare, the enthusiasm, the curiosity, and the interest!
-Please email us at {% include email.html addr=site.data.authors.charlotte.email %} and we will get back to you.
+Please email us at {% include email.html addr="president@swissclubtoronto.ca" %} and we will get back to you.

 :information_source: Please note that to become a section head or a director on the board, you must have been a member of the Swiss Club for at least half a